bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 }
 ```

 You may have already noticed that we catch `Exception` and not `InvalidEmailException`.
-This illustrate the main issue with exceptions, they are dynamically typed.
-The only way to know which exceptions might be thrown is to manually check the function body (and the body of any internal function calls).
-This may not always be trivial, for example, if you are using an external library.
+This illustrates the main issue with exceptions, they are dynamically typed.
+The only way to know which exceptions might be thrown is to manually parse the function body (and the body of any internal function calls).
+This may not always be trivial, for example, if you are calling a function from an external library.

 Luckily, there is neat solution to this problem.
 Using the same `RawUser` class, we can implement it using `Either` from the [Arrow library](https://arrow-kt.io/docs/apidocs/arrow-core-data/arrow.core/-either/):